Request your first API in Shortcuts

 The following options for the types of API requests you can make become available:

-GETallows you to retrieve data.
+GETallows you to retrieve data from an API to read.

 POSTallows you to create new data.